Form a Corporation in Mississpippi

-First, understand that there is a filing fee of $60 that you’ll need to pay when filing your articles of incorporation with the Secretary of State of Mississippi.
+First, understand that there is a filing fee that you’ll need to pay when filing your articles of incorporation with the Secretary of State of Mississippi.

 In addition, you will need to choose a name for your new corporation, and there are several stipulations that must be taken into consideration when making this decision.
 You need to know mainly that your name is available with the state.